Sport Climbing makes its Olympic debut, with athletes winning gold thanks to the power and strength in their fingertips.

 Three disciplines, one goal

-Two climbers secure safety ropes to themselves and attempt to scale a 15m-high wall, set at an angle of 95 degrees, faster than their opponent.
+Two climbers secure safety ropes to themselves and attempt to scale a 12m-high wall, set at an angle of 95 degrees, faster than their opponent on identical routes.
 Winning times for men's events tend to be around the five- to six-second mark, while women's events are usually won in around seven or eight seconds.
 A false start results in instant disqualification.

-In bouldering, climbers scale as many fixed routes on a 4m-high wall as they can within four minutes.
+In Bouldering, athletes climb as many fixed routes on a 4m-high wall, equipped with safety mats, as they can within four minutes.
 The routes vary in difficulty and climbers are not permitted to practise climbing them in advance.
 When a climber grabs the final hold at the top of a route with both hands, they are deemed to have completed it.
 Climbers tackle the wall without safety ropes and can try a route again if they fall during their initial attempt.

-Lead climbing involves athletes attempting to climb as high as they can on a wall measuring more than 15m in height within six minutes.
+Lead involves athletes attempting to climb as high as they can on a wall measuring more than 12m in height within six minutes.
 The climbers use safety ropes and attach the rope to quickdraws (equipment that allows the rope to run freely while leading) along the route.
 When a climber attaches their rope to the top quickdraw, they have completed the climb.
-If a climber falls, the height attained is recorded.
+If a climber falls, the height (hold number) attained is recorded.
 There are no re-climbs.

 If two or more athletes complete the climb or reach exactly the same height, the fastest to do so is declared the winner.
 This is a demanding whole-body activity and dynamic climbing techniques are to the fore.

-To prevent athletes gaining an advantage from watching others scaling the bouldering and lead climbing walls before them, each climber is kept away from the climb site before their turn and given just a few minutes to examine the wall and the routes prior to starting.
+To prevent athletes gaining an advantage from watching others scaling the bouldering and lead climbing walls before them, each climber is kept away from the climbing wall before their turn and given just a few minutes to examine the wall and the routes prior to starting.

 A：They are extremely tight